schmijos/seme.li/README.md

 # Semel Secure Message

 Visit [seme.li](https://seme.li) to share expiring secrets once.
-Encryption and decryption is done only in the browser.
+Encryption and decryption is done exclusively in the browser.
 No secret reaches the server.

 _Semper Semel Simplex!_